cunnellp5/TheRiver/README.md

 ### 4. Blog

-- Users can view blog posts written by TheRiver
+- Users can view blog posts
-- Users can mark a post as read
-- Users can search blogs (using any keyword)
+- Users can search blogs
-- Blogs can be searched with tags

 ### 5. CMS

-- CRUD all contents of website
+- CRUD contents of website
 - Notes on users who use services

 ### 6. Users